varnish/libvmod-curl/README.rst

 vcl_deliver, etc.).
 Otherwise, some unexpected behavior may arise.
 Anyway, this is the usual approach when using the VMOD.

+WARNING: Using vmod-curl to connect to HTTPS sites is currently unsupported and may lead to segmentation faults on VCL load/unload. (openssl library intricacies)

 Usage:

 ./configure